ferrocene/ferrocene/ferrocene/doc/requirements/src/self-test.rst

 .. note::

-   These checks are for all targets marked as Host platforms in :doc:`user-manual:targets/index`.
+   These checks are for all locally-installed targets which are also marked as Host platforms in :doc:`user-manual:targets/index`.

 Check if a sample program that ``rustc`` produced can be executed.